How do leverage positions work?

 If you want to have а proper control over your margin and open positions you need to understand how the different types of orders work since leverage trading is considered as risky and there’s a risk of your entire capital being liquidated.

-For a beginner, it is crucial to understand the market order and limit order as well as knowing how to place a tight stop loss and take profit as they may play a very important role in your potential profit or your potential loss from your positions.
+For a beginner, it is crucial to understand the market order and limit order as well as knowing how to place a tight stop loss and take profit.
+They may play a very important role in your potential profit or your potential loss from your positions.

 A Market Order is when you place a buy or sell at the current price of the asset that you want to open a position on.
 Market orders are executed instantly at the best available price on the corresponding order book.